edespino/cloudberry-site/docs/sys-admin/configure-database-system.md

 ## Set configuration parameters

 Many configuration parameters limit who can change them and where or when they can be set.
-For example, to change certain parameters, you must be a Cloudberry Database superuser.
+For example, to change certain parameters, you must be a Apache Cloudberry superuser.
 Other parameters can be set only at the system level in the `postgresql.conf` file or require a system restart to take effect.

 Many configuration parameters are session parameters.
 You can set session parameters at the system level, the database level, the role level or the session level.
 Database users can change most session parameters within their session, but some require superuser permissions.

 ### Set a local configuration parameter

 To change a local configuration parameter across multiple segments, update the parameter in the `postgresql.conf` file of each targeted segment, both primary and mirror.
-Use the `gpconfig` utility to set a parameter in all Cloudberry Database `postgresql.conf` files.
+Use the `gpconfig` utility to set a parameter in all Apache Cloudberry `postgresql.conf` files.
 For example:

 ```shell
 $ gpconfig -c gp_vmem_protect_limit -v 4096
 ```

-Restart Cloudberry Database to make the configuration changes effective:
+Restart Apache Cloudberry to make the configuration changes effective:

 ```shell
 $ gpstop -r